blawson69/ExhaustionTracker/README.md

 ## Commands

-`!exhausted show` will display the Exhaustion Level for all selected characters.
-If the Shaped Sheet already has any levels of exhaustion indicated, ExhaustionTracker will add the Exhaustion Marker to token along with a number indicating the level of exhaustion.
-The dialog also gives the accumulated effects of exhaustion based on that level.
+`!exhausted show` will display the Exhaustion Level for all selected characters, along with the accumulated effects of exhaustion based on their level.
+If the Shaped Sheet already has any levels of exhaustion indicated and the token does not show the Exhaustion Marker, ExhaustionTracker will add the Exhaustion Marker to token along with a number indicating the level of exhaustion.

 `!exhausted+` increases the selected character's Exhaustion Level by one, sets the appropriate marker on the token, and displays the effects of the new Level.

 `!exhausted-` decreases the selected character's Exhaustion Level by one, sets the appropriate marker on the token, and displays the effects of the new Level.
-If the reduction of exhaustion is due to a Long Rest, it is highly recommended to use the sheet's Long Rest macro instead to insure all other effects of a Long Rest be implemented.